dataluscorp/browser/docs/performance/power_profiling_overview.md

     is running little other than the program of interest.
 Global measurements in particular can be completely skewed and unreliable if this is not the case.
--   Find or confirm a test case where Firefox's power consumption is high.
+-   Find or confirm a test case where Datalus's power consumption is high.
 "High" can most easily be gauged by comparing against other browsers.
 Use power measurements or estimates (e.g. via [tools/power/rapl](tools_power_rapl.md),